ristyagi/ristyagi/README.md

 - **Emerging Tech:** GenAI, LangChain, Machine Learning

 ### 📈 Professional Highlights
-- **McKinsey & Company:** Leading the Price Advisor (B2B Pricing) project, improving pricing adoption rates from ~42% to ~94% through data strategy changes.
+- **McKinsey & Company:** Leading the B2B Pricing Engineering & Analytics solution, Recommending daily prices to be executed with different pricing strategies for 26 states & 50K+ SKUs.
+- **Amazon:** Optimized transportation matrices and minimized supply chain disruptions for the Amazon Freight Inbound BI team.
 - **Deloitte Consulting:** Served as a Data Engineering Consultant for a "Largest Internet Search Engine Company," building automated ingestion pipelines from SAP/Oracle to BigQuery.
-- **Amazon:** Optimized transportation matrices and minimized supply chain disruptions for the Amazon Freight Inbound BI team.
+- **Accenture:** Development and maintenance of Finance and Accounting application leveraging SQL, SSIS, SSRS, PowerBi.

 ---
 ### 🤝 Connect with Me